fs-feup/autonomous-systems/src/loc_map/README.md

 ### Behaviour

-The control flow below illustrates briefly the flow of execution and information through the node.
+The control flow below illustrates briefly the flow of execution and information through the node, you can also checkout [documentation pdf](../../docs/assets/Loc_map/EKFSlam1.0.pdf) to get a better understanding.

 ![Control Flow Diagram](../../docs/assets/Loc_map/locmap-flow-chart.svg)